Welcome to Blue Class - Year 4

 • Read daily in class to build fluency and confidence

-• Discuss characters, themes and the author’s choices
+• Discuss characters, themes and author choices

 • Encourage reading at home every night